matheusgrando/matheusgrando/README.md

 ## Welcome to my Profile! ✌🏻

-🌱 I’m currently learning « TypeScript » <br>
+🌱 I’m currently focusing on « Java » <br>
 📫 Get in touch by sending me an email: contatomatheusgrando@gmail.com

 <div>